berdal84/cli-lib/README.md

 - screen size `-s=640x480 | --screen-size=640x480`

-Then I will add commands to able to get flags/params and run some code.
+Then I will add commands whom can get flags/params to perform actions.

 Ex: `myprogram command --flag --param=7`

 Later, why not to create constraints between flags/params.

-Note: this kind of this might exist, but I want to learn how to do this.
+## Help

+An example is provided in `examples/example_01.cpp`